 New Couples, Veteran Couples: Here are a few suggestions for the ritual of joint resolution that we call the New Year.
-When the ball drops this odd numbered post electoral New Year be prepared.
+When the ball drops this even numbered New Year be prepared.

 - Talking Heads: Vow to aim for eye contact when you have verbal exchanges as much as possible.
 The walking out of or into other rooms while sharing details of daily living, shooting comments that crackle with anger or hurt as you depart to work, or turn off the light at night, even compliments on the fly, need to be delivered directly to the recipient.
 And for several critical reasons: to show respect to each other; to get the details right; to allow time for the other to integrate the information being shared and provide a response.
 Many of these exchanges are designed to avoid legitimate contact and, as such over the years, create havoc with mutual respect and intimacy.
 Your choice this year is to not let your Coupledom pull these stunts.
 Stop, Look and Listen!

 - Triangle Traps: This resolution is indispensable for every couple.
 Resolve to out all triangulations in your Coupledom life.
 I Spy a Triangle should be a new couples’ game.
 And then resolve together to extricate the Coupledom from the sticky poison that triangles exude.

 - Transparency: This is a tough one but resolve to aim for as much transparency as possible.
 In a Coupledom that means that financial books should be shared regularly; secrets about other family members that might confuse loyalties should be avoided; and when compromising closeness or trust, past histories should be revealed – if they are harmful to intimacy and honesty.
 Your first loyalty, once you sign on to the shared life, should be with your partner.
 Be brave and share shame.